 Thyroid hormone’s main function is to regulate metabolism through the burning of sugar, fat and protein.
 Insulin resistance prevents adequate sugar transport into the cell decreasing the available fuel for energy production.
 This puts an increased strain on the thyroid to make more hormone and can eventually lead to hypothyroidism.

 We have already discussed the importance of adrenal gland function and its relationship to optimal thyroid health.
 The following supplements will help to correct adrenal gland dysfunction.
 It’s very important to have the adrenal hormones cortisol and DHEA tested to ensure precise treatment.
 Adaptogens are compounds that help to normalize the hypothalamic-pituitary-adrenal axis.
-They will help adrenals that are in a state of fatigue, high stress or a combination of both.
+They will help adrenals that are out of balance, high stress or a combination of both.
 The feedback loop of the HPA axis is key in balancing adrenal hormones, and adaptogens are vital in healing this process.

 Supplements That Help Correct Adrenal Gland Dysfunction